GSA/devsecops-jenkins/README.md

-# devsecops-example-pipeline
+# devsecops-jenkins

-This project uses terraform and ansible to deploy a GSA DevSecOps environment, specifically the Management VPC.
-The example can be used to deploy a GSA DevSecOps Management VPC + Jenkins instance inside a GSA AWS account.
-This repo uses resources from [DevSecOps-Infrastructure](https://github.com/GSA/DevSecOps-Infrastructure) and [GSA.Jenkins](https://github.com/GSA/jenkins-deploy).
+This project uses terraform and ansible to deploy a GSA DevSecOps environment, specifically the Management VPC and Jenkins instance with RHEL hardening.
+This repo uses resources from [DevSecOps-Infrastructure](https://github.com/GSA/DevSecOps-Infrastructure), [GSA.Jenkins](https://github.com/GSA/jenkins-deploy) and [ansible-os-rhel-7](https://github.com/GSA/ansible-os-rhel-7/) to harden the server with GSA baselines.

-This example will deploy:
+This repo will deploy:

 * A VPC
 * A public application subnet